 I'm a total salad person.
 I regularly order restaurant salads and Nate always makes fun of me.
 “Why don't you just make that at home?” he asks.
 “We come to restaurants for fancy things like filet mignon, lasagna, shrimp.
 You can always toss together some lettuce and stuff at the house.”
 What he doesn't realize is the difficulty of that “and stuff” part.
 It's easy for me to pick up some lettuce.
 I always have lettuce on hand.
 But I never know what to put on it.
 To make a restaurant salad at home, I'd have to gather croutons and dried berries, nuts, other vegetables and dressing.
 What a hassle.
 I just don't have enough time to make the kind of salad I really enjoy.

 But then there's the cost factor.
 My favorite restaurant salad costs $12.99.
 Seriously.
 It consists of maybe a dollar worth of lettuce, a dollar or two of chicken and some extra little condiment stuff, cheese, dressing.
 That's a pretty big markup.
-So I was pretty stoked when I heard about Lean Cuisine Salad Additions.
-They're pre-packaged salad toppings (found in the freezer section) to make restaurant salads easy to make at home.
-I picked some up the other day at Walmart to have on hand as a quick, health meal for when guests come around.
+So I decided to commit to having quick and easy toppings on hand as a quick, health meal for when guests come around.
 We're trying to eat a little healthier in the new year, and I figured this would be a good start with convenient food that we'll actually eat.
 If I can make the whole salad thing a little easier, I can make the whole healthy eating thing that much more realistic.

 Restaurant Salad Shortcuts

 Set aside a BIG prep day each week

 To make restaurant salads at home more easily, I have a couple essential tools: a BIG sharp knife to easily cut through lettuce without squishing and browning the edges, a flexible cutting board and a salad spinner.